AlanJBony/AlanJBony/README.md

 - 👋 Hi, I’m @AlanJBony
-- 👀 I’m interested in ...Software Skill Developing
+- 👀 I’m interested in ...Web Development..Machine Learning..AI
 - 🌱 I’m currently learning ...
-B.tech CSE With Software
+B.tech CSE Software
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 AlanJBony/AlanJBony is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.